Gardens & Galleries

 Day 6: Kyoto Free day

-Enjoy some time out to explore your Kyoto!
-You may chose to browse and shop around Nishiki Market, Teramachi street for lacquer ware, beautiful Japanese brushes and stationary, or some local world class Green Tea.
+Enjoy some time out to explore Kyoto!
+You may choose to browse and shop around Nishiki Market, Teramachi Street for lacquerware, beautiful Japanese brushes and stationary, or some local world-class green tea.

-Day 7: Train & Private Boat to Naoshima Island via Himeji Castle
+Day 7: Train & Boat to Naoshima Island

-Naoshima could easily be another pretty but forgotten island in the Seto Inland Sea scraping a living from fishing.
-However a unique art project has given Naoshima its deserved global reputation.
-Naoshima is home to a large collection of contemporary art galleries, exhibits and installations which offer a tour de force of architectural expression integrating art and the natural environment.
-Two of the main galleries, the Chichu Art Museum and Benesse House, were designed by the world famous architect Tadao Ando and feature works by Claude Monet, Walter de Maria, James Turrell, Andy Warhol, Richard Long and Bruce Nauman among others.
-Distances between the main art sites are small and the picturesque island can be explored on foot or by bike.
+Naoshima could easily be another pretty but forgotten island in the Seto Inland Sea, scraping a living from fishing.
+However, a unique art project has given Naoshima its well-deserved global reputation.
+Naoshima is home to a large collection of contemporary art galleries, exhibits, and installations that offer a tour de force of architectural expression integrating art and the natural environment.
+Two of the main galleries, the Chichu Art Museum and Benesse House, were designed by the world-famous architect Tadao Ando and feature works by Claude Monet, Walter de Maria, James Turrell, Andy Warhol, Richard Long, and Bruce Nauman, among others.
+The distances between the main art sites are small, and the picturesque island can be explored on foot or by bike.

 Accommodation: Benesse Art-Site (Boutique, One-of-a-kind)